Carbon Black Sales - Description, Market Prospects, Industry...

 Workforce

-In 2000 approximately 1,860 workers were employed in the carbon black industry.
+In 2000, approximately 1,860 workers were employed in the carbon black industry.
 Of this total number, 1,304 were production workers who earned an average wage of $24.79 per hour.
-On average, these production employees worked a total of 46 hours each week.
+On average, these production employees worked

 The U.S. Bureau of Labor Statistics forecast that most of the industry’s occupational categories were expected to increase until 2005, reflecting the projected growth in demand for the industry’s products.
-However, many of the occupations expected to grow most rapidly were nonproduction jobs, such as sales workers and highly skilled professional positions.
+However, many occupations expected to grow most rapidly were nonproduction jobs, such as sales workers and highly skilled professional positions.

 Research and Technology